NetDevNotes/iTerm2-with-Oh-My-ZSH/README.md

 [deleted for brevity]
 SHELL=/bin/zsh
 ```
-> I think you can now be sure zsh is set to your defult shell.. very sure..
+> I think you can now be sure zsh is set to your default shell.. very sure..

 # Now What!?
 You could go in many directions, but lets be honest, we're going to configure a Theme!